arkachego/audiobook/Readme.md

 ### Additional Thoughts

-In real situation, the server and client apps must reside in two separate repositories and the dockerized environment should be another different one.
-In this setup, we need to write more scripts to clone the linked repositories, installing the dependencies of the same, building them and finally make them live in the dockerized environment.

 > This full-stack assignment is undoubedly the best one among all the others I have solved till date!